-The sections below set out the OPC's five-year strategy for using a science-based approach to address climate change, sustainable fisheries and ecosystem health, land-sea interactions, and existing and emerging ocean uses.
-Each articulates an overarching goal and key issues to be addressed.
+The sections below set out the OPC's five-year strategy for using a science-based approach to address climate change, sustainable fisheries and ecosystem health, land-sea interactions, and ocean uses.
+Each articulates an overarching goal.
 The plan identifies objectives for making tangible progress toward each goal as well as actions that the OPC anticipates undertaking.